This article on the Best Baby Friendly Destinations was written by baby travel expert Celine Brewer and may contain affiliate links.

-Our first international trip with the Babe was to Nice, France.
-The laid back atmosphere of the Côte d’Azur made an ideal location for traveling with a baby.
+Our first international trip with a baby was to Nice, France.
+The laid back atmosphere of the Côte d’Azur makes it one of the best places to travel with a baby in Europe.
 Avoiding the rush and hustle of a big city meant we could focus on figuring out how to incorporate nap schedules and diaper changes into our travel style.
-We relaxed our normally hectic itinerary and focused on spending time together as a family.
+We relaxed our normally hectic travel itinerary and focused on spending time together as a family.

 Another thing we enjoyed about Nice was all the great food!
-On our first visit as a family to Nice the Babe hadn’t started solids yet, but she enjoyed the sights and sounds of the city as we wandered around finding restaurants to try.
+On our first visit as a family to Nice our baby hadn’t started eating solids yet, but she enjoyed the sights and sounds of the city as we wandered around finding restaurants to try.
 The great thing about traveling with a baby is that they go where you take them and don’t have an opinion about where you eat!

-I have been to quite a few distant places for holidays with my little girl and husband and not everything is hunky-dory when you travel with a child; you still are on feeding schedules, trying to fix nap times and mastering the art of diaper changes at odd places & all the usual baby business that happens along the way, but that doesn’t in any way deter my excitement for planning a next one.
+I have been to quite a few distant places for holidays with my little girl and husband and not everything is hunky-dory when you travel with a small child.
+You still are on feeding schedules, trying to fix nap times and mastering the art of diaper changes at odd places & all the usual baby business that happens along the way.
+Despite the challenges of traveling with a baby, it never deters my excitement for planning our next family vacation.

-Out of all the places that I have been with my little tribe I’d pick Sicily (Italy) as my most favorite place to visit with a baby and the one with a dramatically lasting experience and here is why:
+Out of all the places that I have been with my little tribe I’d pick Sicily (Italy) as the best place to travel with a baby.
+It’s the one place with a dramatically lasting experience and here is why:

-So whatever your style of holidaying is or vacation preferences are; Sicily has enough to craft an amazing and unforgettable experience.
+So whatever your style of family travel is or vacation preferences are; Sicily has enough to craft an amazing and unforgettable experience.

 Acadia, Maine USA

-Acadia National Park in Maine is one of the best baby friendly destinations.
+Acadia National Park in Maine is one of the best baby-friendly destinations in the US.
 With it’s close proximity to the beautiful coastal town of Bar Harbor, there is plenty to see and enjoy for 4-5 days.
 The town of Bar Harbor is easily walkable with cute cafes, ice cream shops, restaurants and a walkway along the waterfront that is also stroller friendly.

 Want to read more about taking a family trip with baby to Acadia National Park and Bar Harbor?
 Here are 10 things to do in Acadia National Park and what to do in Bar Harbor Maine with kids.